theCanadianHat/OCA8/README.md

 I am behind.
 So I have been doing good I think; better than I thought I'd do this time.
 I have been studying consistently 4-5 hours a week.
 This is obviously not the "single hour everyday", but not too bad.
 I read chapter 4, and I started working on source code to really set-in-stone the concepts I learned.
 Normally I work on the review questions after reading the chapter.
 Writing code took time, but was fun.

 I plan to go back through chapters 1-3 and work on source prior to moving onto the review questions for chapter 4.
 (The copying is killing me).
+I feel I won't go back if I continue forward to the review questions.
+I am currently done with the code for chapter 4.
+I don't think the code for the first 3 chapters will take long.